dar5hak/dar5hak.github.io/content/old/ml-offline-web-tfjs.md

 ### Step 1a: Download Pre-trained Model (Optional)

-If you don't want to train the model yourself, you can download the pre-trained files from my repository:
+If you don’t want to train the model yourself, you can download the pre-trained files from my repository:

 - [model.json](https://raw.githubusercontent.com/dar5hak/offline-mnist/master/static/models/model.json)
 - [weights.bin](https://github.com/dar5hak/offline-mnist/blob/master/static/models/weights.bin?raw=true)

 ## Step 2: Web Application Setup

 Create a separate directory somewhere else for your Web app source code.
-Let's call it `offline-mnist`.
+Let’s call it `offline-mnist`.

-To tell the universe that we'll be using npm dependencies, run this command inside your `offline-mnist` directory:
+To tell the universe that we’ll be using npm dependencies, run this command inside your `offline-mnist` directory:

 ```sh
 npm init -y